Establishing device connectivity and data throughput across the network

 - Use Starfish Studio to model and simulate the sensor data before you begin coding with hardware.

-- Learn How to Implement your CoAP Sensor
+- Learn How to Implement your CoAP based Sensor

-- Learn how to write sensor code on the Arduino board with the Milli Dev Kit Example Arduino Application.
-This is an example application for a temperature sensor implemented as a CoAP server on an Arduino processor board communicating on the network through the Milli Dev Kit.
+- Learn how to write sensor code on an application processor with the Sensor API Overview.
+This is an API with embedded CoAP server framework that makes it wasy to add support for sensors communicating on the network through the Milli Dev Kit.
 Source code and instructions.

 - Useful Test Tools